Samsung rolls out OLED TV with same hefty price tag as LG

+March 6 Boeing marketing vice president at Istat Americas conference in San Diego:

-SEOUL Samsung Electronics Co Ltd slapped a $13,000 (8,476 pounds) price tag on its first curved, super-thin OLED television to go on sale, the same price as rival LG Electronics Inc and one that underscores the high costs of the technology.
+SEOUL, June 27 Samsung Electronics Co Ltd slapped a $13,000 price tag on its first curved, super-thin OLED television to go on sale, the same price as rival LG Electronics Inc and one that underscores the high costs of the technology.

 Samsung is hoping that its success with OLED screens in smartphones such as its Galaxy S4 will also pay off in TVs, but consumers interested its 55-inch screen television must be willing to pay some five times more than popular flat-screen equivalents.